Cash Buyer. No Extension Required.

 70 to 80 Years

-Some mortgage lenders will still lend, but many require a minimum of 85 years at the end of the mortgage term.
-Buyers are aware the lease will dip below 80 years soon, once it does, they lose the right to extend on the most favourable statutory terms.
+Some mortgage lenders will still lend, though conditions become less favourable; many require the lease to extend at least 25 to 40 years beyond the end of the mortgage term.
+Buyers are aware that once the lease dips below 80 years, marriage value applies and the cost of extending rises sharply.
 This creates urgency but also hesitation.

-At this length, selling on the open market is still realistic, though you may face pressure to contribute to a lease extension.
+At this length, selling on the open market is still realistic, though you may face pressure to extend the lease before sale.
 We buy as-is with no extension required.

 60 to 70 Years